apache/calcite-avatica/site/_docs/howto.md

 ## Building from a source distribution

-Prerequisites are maven (3.2.1 or later) and Java (JDK 8 or later) on your path.
+Prerequisites are Java (JDK 8 or later) on your path.

 Unpack the source distribution `.tar.gz` file,
 `cd` to the root directory of the unpacked source,